lokgar/commstools/README.md

 CommsTools is a modern, modular Python library for high-performance digital communications research.

-Built with a **dual-backend architecture**, it allows researchers to seamlessly switch between **NumPy** for ease of debugging and compatibility, and **JAX** for GPU acceleration and Just-In-Time (JIT) compilation—without changing their high-level code.
+It adopts a **"Hardware-First" architecture**, allowing researchers to seamlessly switch between **CPU (NumPy)** for ease of debugging and **GPU (CuPy)** for massive parallel acceleration—without changing their high-level code.

 ## 🚀 Key Features

-* **Dual-Backend Architecture**:
+* **Hardware-First Architecture**:
-  * **NumPy**: Standard CPU execution built on NumPy, perfect for debugging and small-scale simulations.
+  * **CPU Mode**: Standard execution built on NumPy.
+Default behavior, perfect for debugging and small-scale simulations.
-  * **JAX**: High-performance GPU/TPU acceleration with automatic differentiation and JIT compilation.
+  * **GPU Mode**: High-performance execution built on CuPy.
+Simply move your signals to the GPU to accelerate heavy DSP operations.
-* **Unified Signal Abstraction**: The core `Signal` class encapsulates complex IQ samples with critical physical metadata (sampling rate, modulation format, etc.), abstracting away the underlying array implementation.
+* **Unified Signal Abstraction**: The core `Signal` class encapsulates complex IQ samples with critical physical metadata (sampling rate, modulation format, etc.).
+* **JAX Interoperability**: Explicitly export data to JAX for specialized research tasks like gradient calculation or machine learning integration.

 ## 📦 Installation